7enderhead/antiweb/documentation/source/antiweb.rst

    * After installing Python, run below commands in cmd (you have to navigate to Python34\\Scripts first)

-   The code begins in file antiweb.py at line 2646:
    ::

        pip install sphinx